 POSTED BY July 12, 2021 COMMENTS (17)ON

-Yes, Model Tenant Act, 2021 is very soon going to be a reality in India and it’s mainly to setup the rules and protect the rights of tenants and property owners from each other.
+Model Tenant Act, 2021 is very soon going to be a reality in India and it’s mainly to set up the rules and protect the rights of tenants and property owners from each other.

-At one end, tenants think that property owners are blood suckers, who just want to withhold the security money at any cost and try to dominate them.
-On the hand, property owners feel tenants are also horrible who do not care for properties and do a lot of damage which forces them to keep enough security deposit with them.
+At one end, tenants think that property owners are bloodsuckers, who just want to withhold the security money at any cost and try to dominate them.
+On the other hand, property owners feel tenants are also horrible who do not care for properties and do a lot of damage which forces them to keep enough security deposit with them.

-Many a times, though an agreement is made legally, on the ground level things don’t work out and there is lack of professional relationship.
+Many times, though an agreement is made legally, on the ground level things don’t work out and there is a lack of professional relationships.
 This Model tenancy Act 2021 is trying to exactly solve this and wants to lay down enough guidelines, rules which will help both parties.

-Here are some of the most important rules you should be aware about the model tenancy act, 2021
+Here are some of the most important rules you should be aware of the model tenancy act, 2021

-1. Heavy Penalty if tenant does not vacate premises on time
+1. Heavy Penalty if the tenant does not vacate premises on time

 2. The security deposit can’t exceed more than 2 months’ rent

-As per the law, the security deposit which home owners take from tenants can’t be more than 2 months of rent.
+As per the law, the security deposit which homeowners take from tenants can’t be more than 2 months of rent.
 In cities like Bengaluru, one has to deposit the security deposit as high as 10-12 months of rent, which many tenants complain about.
-However at the same time, a lot of home owners feel, it’s too less money to cover the risk of having the premises damaged by the notorious tenants.
+However, at the same time, a lot of homeowners feel, it’s too little money to cover the risk of having the premises damaged by the notorious tenants.
 Note that this limit of 2 months’ rent is only for residential properties.
-In case of non-commercial premises, the security deposit can be maximum of 6 months’ rent.
+In the case of non-commercial premises, the security deposit can be a maximum of 6 months’ rent.

-On twitter Krish gave his real life example which shows us how 2 months of deposit is not enough many a times in real life for property owners
+On Twitter, Krish gave his real-life example which shows us how 2 months of the deposit is not enough in real life for property owners